Climate talks turn to South African indaba process to unlock deal

 Fabius added more groups as the week went on, each led by ministers from countries in both the northern and southern hemispheres.

 By Wednesday night, with agreement on many issues still elusive, Fabius compressed the indaba into two groups.
-Both worked into the early hours of Thursday morning.
+Both worked into the early hours of Thursday morning before he declared the process had run its course.

-As the negotiations entered a crucial stretch late on Thursday night, Fabius convened a final meeting, which he called “an indaba of solutions,” to resolve three key issues.

-“I’ll be presiding over another indaba meeting but this time, it will be exclusively oriented towards finding compromises,” he said.

 The indaba did narrow differences, reducing 900 bracketed points of contention in the draft text to about 300 before the last session.